zonemaster/zonemaster/docs/specifications/tests/Methods.md

 This method tries to obtain any glue address records from the delegation in the parent zone.

-1. Query the servers in Method 2 for A and AAAA addresses of the names.
+1. Query the servers in Method 2 for A and AAAA addresses.
 2. Record the unique IP addresses from the answers (both A and AAAA) in the additional section, which are the glue address records for the domain.